wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Type 1 – Something You <strong>Know</strong> (remember)– includes passwords, PINs, combinations, code words, or secret handshakes.
 Anything that you can type, say, do, perform, or otherwise recall when needed falls into this category.

-   * Type 2 – Something You <strong>Have</strong> (possssion) – includes all items that are physical objects, such as keys, smart phones, smart cards, USB drives, and TOTP token devices.
+   * <a href="#Type2">Type 2</a> – Something You <strong>Have</strong> (possssion) – includes all items that are physical objects, such as keys, smart phones, smart cards, USB drives, and TOTP token devices.
 (A token device produces a <strong>time-based</strong> PIN or can compute a response from a challenge number issued by the server.).

-   * Type 3 – Something You <strong>Are</strong> (characteristic) – includes any part of the human body that can be offered for verification using biometrics such as fingerprints, palm scanning, facial recognition, retina scans (used by CLEAR), iris scans, and voice verification.
+   * <a href="#Type3">Type 3</a> – Something You <strong>Are</strong> (characteristic) – includes any part of the human body that can be offered for verification using biometrics such as fingerprints, palm scanning, facial recognition, retina scans (used by CLEAR), iris scans, and voice verification.
    <br /><br />

 Other Authentication Factors: